freek9807/CSP-Map-Coloring/README.md

 # CSP-Map-Coloring
-This repo solves a map-coloring problem with countries of the world.
+This repo solves a map-coloring problem with world countries.
 The map-coloring CSP is to assign a color to each region of a map such that any two regions sharing a border have different colors.

 ## Table of contents
 - [CSP-Map-Coloring](#csp-world-countries)